msouppe/CMPE257_Mobile_Networks/paper/paper.md

   affiliation: UC Santa Cruz
   email: veenstra@ucsc.edu
 abstract: |
-  Computer network research experiments can be broadly grouped in two
+  Computer network research experiments can be broadly grouped in three categories: simulated, controlled and real-world experiments.
-  categories: simulated and real-world experiments.
-Simulation frameworks and experiment testbeds, respectively, are commonly used as the platforms on which these experiments are carried out.
-In many cases, given the nature of computer networks experiments, properly configuring these simulation and real-world platforms is a complex and time-consuming task, which makes replicating and validating research results quite challenging.
+  Simulation frameworks, experiment testbeds and measurement tools, respectively, are commonly used as the platforms for carrying out network experiments.
+In many cases, given the nature of computer networks experiments, properly configuring these platforms is a complex and time-consuming task, which makes replicating and validating research results quite challenging.
 This complexity can be reduced by leveraging tools that enable experiment reproducibility.
 In this paper, we show how a recently proposed reproducibility tool called Popper facilitates reproducibility of networking experiments.
-In particular, we detail the steps taken to implement the experiments corresponding to two published research articles.
-Using Popper, we develop two workflows and test it on existing experiments, comparing results from the original and the corresponding reproduced outcome.
-  We also provide a list of lessons we learned throughout this process.
+In particular, we detail the steps taken to reproduce experiments in two published articles that rely on simulations.
+The outcome of this exercise is a generic workflow for carrying out this type of experiments.
+In addition, we present two additional Popper workflows for running experiments on experiment testbeds and real-world measurement gathering.
+We close by providing a list of lessons we learned throughout this process.
 ---

 # Introduction